andreas-kupries/aktive/doc/ref/transform_convolution.md

 Syntax: __aktive op convolve xy__ src0 src1

 Returns image of input (2nd argument) convolved with the matrix (1st argument).

+This operator is __strict__ in the 1st input.
+The convolution kernel is materialized and cached.

 The location of the matrix image is ignored.